phil-levis/dam-bigmem25/main.typ

 // there are 3D DRAM on the horizon that all memory companies are working on, but they won't be available in 5 years.
 So we are still technically correct. - Philip

-The second barrier, _signaling_, dictates that the energy efficiency and bandwidth of memory improve with tighter integration with computational logic.@ho01wires An SRAM cache line across a chip is slower and higher energy than a nearby one, while one on another chiplet is more expensive still.#footnote([Modern server processors are made up of multiple, separately manufactured _chiplets_ that are packaged together into a larger system.])
+The second barrier, _signaling_, has to do with the energy required to move signals between components at a given bandwidth.
+It dictates that the energy efficiency and bandwidth to/from memory improve with tighter integration with computational logic.@ho01wires Within a chiplet, access to an SRAM cache line that is far away is slower and/or requires higher energy than a nearby one -- while access to one on another chiplet is more expensive still.#footnote([Modern server processors are made up of multiple, separately manufactured _chiplets_ that are packaged together into a larger system.])
 Going to DRAM across traces on a circuit board is an order of magnitude more expensive; CXL or RDMA to remote memory add even more overheads.
 These penalties make remote memory prohibitively expensive.

 Faced with these barriers, we propose a different approach: physically composable disaggregation.
 Instead of pulling memory away from compute, we build systems from tightly integrated compute-memory nodes using advances in packaging technology.
-When application needs more memory than a single node can provide, we scale across multiple such nodes accessing peer memory over lightweight, memory-semantic interconnects.
+These memories can be provisioned flexibly, supporting multiple modes---for example, as a transparent cache or as explicit NUMA domains under software control.
+When an application needs more memory than a single node can provide, we scale across multiple such nodes accessing peer memory over lightweight, memory-semantic interconnects.

 //== Paper overview
 //The rest of the paper is organized as follows: